lowrycito/handbook/pages/study-manual-general-handbook-31.md

 applicable licensing.
 Counselors should respect the agency, values, and beliefs of those seeking help.
 Incorporating these values is ethically appropriate in professional counseling.

+When members seek counseling about physical intimacy, bishops may refer them to professionals who specialize in such counseling and whose beliefs and practices are consistent with Church doctrine.

 The Church opposes any therapy, including conversion or reparative therapy for sexual orientation or gender identity, that subjects a person to abusive